-- 4. Non-covered medical expenses including over the counter medications and medical supplies. - 5.
-Spousal support payments for the community spouse and Family Member Allowance.
-Refer to MS H-410 #4-6. - 6.
-Bank service charges on the Income Trust account.
-Refer to MS H-111 #3. - 7.
-Earnings up to the monthly SSI/SPA amount if employment is prescribed as therapeutic by the attending physician.
+- 6. Spousal support payments for the community spouse and Family Member Allowance (MS H-410 #4-6) - 7.
+Applicable income trust fees (MS H-111 #3) - 8.
+Earnings up to the monthly SSI/SPA amount if employment is prescribed as therapeutic by the attending physician

-The ALF and ARChoices: Adult Family Home recipient's income, minus room and board, personal allowance and certain other expenses, will be contributed to their cost of care each month.
+The ALF recipient's income, minus room and board, personal allowance, and certain other expenses, will be contributed to their cost of care each month.